Bartleby2718/cs4501/Project3.md

 - A request from a user's browser will go to the HTML front end.
 - The front-end will call the experience service to get the data needed and render the data as HTML.
-- The experience service will call one or more of the entity APIs to get it's data and return it.
+- The experience service will call one or more of the entity APIs to get its data and return it.
 - The entity APIs will call the database to read data and update models.

 The experience service app will invoke the entity APIs via HTTP and